pailin – A young girl peeks her head out of the operating room, and the boys waiting outside quickly ask her, “Is it a girl?”

 After earning a medical degree in China, she came back to the Cambodian-Thai border in 1986, where for the next 10 years she would treat Khmer Rouge soldiers fighting a civil war against government forces.

-When the rebels finally put down their arms in 1996 in the midst of negotiations between her father, Ieng Sary, and the government, he helped his daughter fund the clinic, where people they knew for years in the jungle could feel comfortable.
+When the rebels finally put down their arms in 1996 in the midst of negotiations between her father, Ieng Sary, and the government, he helped his daughter fund the clinic, where people they had known for years in the jungle could feel comfortable.

 The baby Seng Vicheda has just delivered—one of three since morning—is now hooked up to a makeshift oxygen tank, sucking air through a tube in his tiny nose.
 He is his mother’s fifth child.